Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Concluding Remarks

 \section{Concluding Remarks}

-According to the recent observations there is a tiny difference between intensities of microwaves coming from different directions of the sky.
-This fact motivated us to study universe in the scope of anisotropic Bianchi type I in such a way to describe our universe in more realistic situation with respect to FRW universe.
-We considered two independent observational datasetes namely OHD and JLA as well as their joint combination to constrain $\omega$BI dark energy model which is inherently a flat spacetime.
-We compared our results to the recent results of WMAP and Planck (2015) collaboration.
-We found that for JLA data, at 1$\sigma CL$, the estimated value of the dark energy EOS parameter varies between quintessence and phantom regions whereas for OHD and joint OHD+JLA dataset the estimated value of the EOS parameter only varies in phantom region.
-By looking at Table~\ref{tab:2} one could see that both WMAP \& Planck (2015) predict the possibility of DE to vary in phantom region.
-The joint analysis constraints the anisotropy parameter of $\omega$BI DE model to vary in the range $-38\times10^{-4}\leq\Omega_{A}\leq-16\times10^{-4}$ at $1\sigma$ confident level which is not in good agreement with the recent CMB observations which indicat that this parameter is of order $\sim 10^{-5}$.
-In fact, this parameter is important in the study of early universe i.e at high redshifts, when the anisotropy plays more effective role in the structure formation of our universe.
-It is worth to mention that the measure of the Hubble parameter at high redshifts will be possible by detecting the Sandage-Loeb signal (SL signal)\cite{ref56,ref57}.
-For example, the undergoing project CODEX (COsmic Dynamics and EXo-earth experiment)\footnote{http://www.iac.es/proyecto/codex/} aims to detect the SL signal with the European Extremely Large Telescope (E-ELT)\footnote{http://www.eso.org/public/teles-instr/e-elt/}.
-It is also found that the estimated value of the Hubble rate $H_{0}$ for joint OHD+JLA dataset is in excellent agreement with recent observations from WMAP and Planck 2015 collaboration but it has meaninfull deviation from Riess et al\cite{ref51} result.
-The age ($t_{0}$), transition redshift ($z_{t}$), and deceleration parameter ($q$) are seen to be estimated much better to the joint HOD+JLA with respect to any individual dataset.
-These parameters are in good agreement with those obtained in Refs \cite{ref34,ref38,ref58}.
-It is worth noting that other data, such as BAO, growth factor, or CMB anisotropy data can tighten the constraints on the parameters of $\omega$BI model, and it is of interest to study how the other data constrains parameters when used in conjunction with the H(z) and SNIa data we have used in this work.
+According to the recent observations, there is a tiny difference between intensities of microwaves coming from different directions of the sky.
+This fact motivates us to study the universe in the scope of anisotropic Bianchi type I space-time in such a way to describe our universe in more realistic situation with respect to FRW universe.
+We considered two independent observational datasetes namely OHD and JLA as well as their joint combination to constraint $\omega$BI dark energy model which is inherently a flat space-time.
+We compare our results with recent results reported by 9 years WMAP \cite{ref10} and Planck (2015) collaboration \cite{ref11}.
+It is found that for OHD or JLA datasets alone, at $68\%$ CL, the estimated value of the dark energy EOS parameter varies from quintessences to phantom region whereas for the joint OHD+JLA dataset the estimated EOS parameter only varies in phantom region.
+From Table~\ref{tab:2}, it is observed that both 9 years WMAP \& Planck (2015) predict the possibility of DE to lie in the phantom region.
+Using Planck 2015 TT + lowP + lensing + SNIa + BAO + $H(z)$ + $f_{\sigma_{8}}$ data, Parke \& Ratra \cite{ref59} have recently obtained $\omega_{X}= -0.994 \pm 0.033$ and $\Omega_{m}=0.3034 \pm 0.0073$ for flat XCDM model.
+Generally, comparing these results with those reported in Table~\ref{tab:4}, one can conclude that using JLA dataset gives more tighten constraints on $\omega$BI model with respect to OHD dataset.
+From the joint analysis, it is obtained that the anisotropy parameter of $\omega$BI model vary in the range $-38\times10^{-4}\leq\Omega_{A}\leq-16\times10^{-4}$ at $68\%$ confident level.
+This result is not in good agreement with what obtained from recent CMB observations which indicating that the anisotropy parameter is of order $\sim 10^{-5}$.
+In fact, this parameter is important in the study of the early universe i.e at high redshifts when the anisotropy plays more effective role in the structure formation of our universe.\\